Master the Paper Towel Method for Seed Germination

 The seed coat will naturally detach when the first leaves, or cotyledons, emerge, so premature removal is not advised.

-If it’s been a while and the shell is still stuck, you can gently soak just the seed coat in warm water to facilitate its removal without damaging the seedling.
+If it’s been a while and the shell is still stuck, you can gently soak just the seed coat in warm water to facilitate its removal without causing damage to the seedling.

 Summary

-In summary, the paper towel method for germinating cannabis seeds offers a host of benefits, from improved germination rates to easy monitoring and space efficiency.
+In a nutshell, the paper towel method for germinating cannabis seeds offers a host of benefits from improved germination rates to easy monitoring and space efficiency.

-It works well with various seeds, particularly those with longer germination times.
-By following the step-by-step guide and noting the troubleshooting tips, you can master this method and kickstart your gardening journey with ease and confidence.
+It works well with a variety of seeds, particularly those with longer germination times.
+By following the step-by-step guide and taking note of the troubleshooting tips, you can master this method and kickstart your gardening journey with ease and confidence.

 Here is the technique again: